tinchou/Docs/aspnet/mvc/controllers/filters.rst

 EXAMPLE

-Asynchronous filters define a single On*Stage*ExectionAsync method that will surround execution of the pipeline stage named by Stage.
-The On*Stage*ExectionAsync method is provided a *Stage*ExectionDelegate delegate which will execute the pipeline stage named by Stage when invoked and awaited.
+Asynchronous filters define a single On*Stage*ExecutionAsync method that will surround execution of the pipeline stage named by Stage.
+The On*Stage*ExecutionAsync method is provided a *Stage*ExecutionDelegate delegate which will execute the pipeline stage named by Stage when invoked and awaited.

 EXAMPLE

-In most cases, you can implement both the async and synchronous interfaces at the same time.
+In most cases, you can implement both the async and synchronous interfaces at the same time, like so:

+EXAMPLE

 Filters and Attributes
 ^^^^^^^^^^^^^^^^^^^^^^
-Most of the time, filter interfaces are applied to *Attributes*.
-These attributes are used to apply the filter to certain controllers or action methods.
+It's often convenient to implement filter interfaces as *Attributes*.
+These attributes are then used to apply the filter to certain controllers or action methods.

+Dependency Injection
+^^^^^^^^^^^^^^^^^^^^

 Cancellation and Short Circuiting
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^